omics-datascience/multiomix/DEPLOYING.md

    are listed below by category:
     - Django:
         - `DJANGO_SETTINGS_MODULE`: indicates the `settings.py` file to read.
 In the production case the value `docker-compose_dist.yml` is left in the `docker-compose_dist.yml`: `multiomics_intermediate.settings_prod`.
+        - `ENABLE_SECURITY`: set the string `true` to enable Django's security mechanisms.
+In addition to this parameter, to have a secure site you must configure the HTTPS server, for more information on the latter see the section [Enable SSL/HTTPS](#enable-sslhttps).
+Default `false`.
+        - `CSRF_TRUSTED_ORIGINS`: in Django >= 4.x, it's mandatory to define this in production when you are using Daphne through NGINX.
+The value is a single host or list of hosts separated by comma. 'http://', 'https://' prefixes are mandatory.
+Examples of values: 'http://127.0.0.1', 'http://127.0.0.1,https://127.0.0.1:8000', etc. You can read more [here][csrf-trusted-issue].
         - `SECRET_KEY`: secret key used by Django.
 If not specified one is generated with [generate-secret-key application](https://github.com/MickaelBergem/django-generate-secret-key) automatically.
+        - `ALLOWED_HOSTS`: list of allowed host.
+Default `multiomix`.
         - `COR_ANALYSIS_SOFT_TIME_LIMIT`: Time limit in seconds for a correlation analysis to be computed.
 If the experiment is not finished in this time, it is marked as `TIMEOUT_EXCEEDED`.
 Default to `10800` (3 hours).
         - `FS_SOFT_TIME_LIMIT`: Time limit in seconds for a Feature Selection experiment to be computed.
 If the experiment is not finished in this time, it is marked as `TIMEOUT_EXCEEDED`.
 Default to `10800` (3 hours).
         - `STAT_VALIDATION_SOFT_TIME_LIMIT`: Time limit in seconds for a StatisticalValidation to be computed.
 If It's not finished in this time, it is marked as `TIMEOUT_EXCEEDED`.
 Default to `10800` (3 hours).